robotix/2020.robotix.in/FAQ/sheldon.markdown

 Q: How do I register for the event?

 `Registration for the events has to be done from Kshitij’s website.
-For the exact procedure, check [www.ktj.in](www.ktj.in).`
+For the exact procedure, check` [www.ktj.in](www.ktj.in)

 Q: Is there any abstract submission for the event?